 [Transport] Explore Da Nang's Best Attractions With A Private Car Charter - Driver Included!

-Da Nang is a coastal city best known for its beaches as weak as its rich history!
+Da Nang is a coastal city best known for its beaches as well as its rich history!
 With a good mix of the historical pagodas, colonial buildings and lush mountains, it’s a perfect gateway to exploring Vietnam.
 Located just 45-mins by car from World Heritage site Hoi An, it’s a good idea to visit the city when in Da Nang.

 Read on to discover some of the highlights of the city you must check out.